Indianapolis Lack of Informed Consent Malpractice Attorney

 When Can a Doctor Act without Patient Permission?

 There are limited situations in which a doctor may act without the patient’s permission.
 If, during an emergency, the patient is unconscious, the doctor can take the necessary steps to revive the patient without consent.
 If something happens during a procedure that requires emergency action, the doctor may take those actions without consent to preserve the patient’s health.
 Doctors do not have to obtain informed consent during routine examinations.

 Express consent is what typically follows the conversation between the doctor and the patient.
 The patient agrees to have the procedure performed and signs paperwork giving his or her express consent for the doctor to operate.
 It may also include verbal consent.

 Implied consent, however, can include a variety of different factors, including body language such as nodding.
 The act of showing up for surgery and having fasted for 24 hours prior may also be considered implied consent.
 Expressly consenting to a surgical procedure often includes implied consent for any additional treatments or procedures that arise during the surgery.

 The Need for a Lack of Informed Consent Lawyer

 Proving lack of informed consent is often difficult, so it is critical to work with an attorney.
-If a lack of informed consent has resulted in an injury to you or a loved one, our lawyers can investigate the circumstances surrounding your injury.
+If a lack of informed consent has resulted in a personal injury to you or a loved one, our lawyers can investigate the circumstances surrounding your injury.
 If we find your doctor or surgeon acted without obtaining your consent and thus caused your injury, we can file a medical malpractice claim on your behalf.